Schedule of Classes

 Additionally, practitioners will explore issues of counter-transference and vicarious traumatization and will learn how to engage in self-care, enhance boundaries, and work in ways that improve efficacy and reduce professional burn-out.

+All classes will be held online via Zoom.com.
+They will be live, in real-time and interactive so participants can receive Category I CEUs for all content.
 Participants will learn on both didactic and experiential levels.
-PowerPoint slides, handouts, role plays, videotapes, experiential art and writing exercises, Q and A sessions, case presentations, interactive discussions, processing written work, and small group work will all be incorporated into the program, thus accommodating a variety of learning styles.
+PowerPoint slides and handouts will be e-mailed in advance.
+Videotapes, experiential art and writing exercises, and a wide range of case presentations will all be incorporated into the program, thus accommodating a variety of learning styles.

 CEUs, Requirements, and Registration